RafaelSalguero/sql2sql/readme.md

 ## Why not database-agnostic?
 Sql2Sql is not designed to be database-agnostic, instead, each flavor (currently only PostgreSQL) has its own syntax, just as pure SQL.
 This allows us to use the full capabilities of each SQL flavor and to focus development on other more useful features such as giving the user a powerful strongly typed query language.

-In our experience, is very uncommon to switch databases mid-project.

 ## Some supported goodies
 - `WINDOW functions`